LeonardJouve/gwent/README.md

 - Server validates deck
 - Handle disconnect
 - Use `openCarousel` instead of `<CardCarousel/>`
+- Only send card name with state not full cards
 - Combine generated css
 - Test each abilities
 - Add logs